iSlammedMyKindle/godotGem/readme.md

 # godotGem

 **godotGem** is a project designed to help you connect a controller over the network to your Windows gaming PC.
-It makes use of ViGEm, Godot, and webSockets to bridge the gap between a wired controller and send those inputs to a virtual controller that's being run on Windows!
+It makes use of [ViGEm.NET](https://github.com/ViGEm/ViGEm.NET), [Godot](https://godotengine.org/), and [webSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) to bridge the gap between a wired controller and send those inputs to a virtual controller that's being run on Windows!

 This program was designed with the **Steam Deck** in mind.
 It features a "blinder" button that fades the screen to black, so that your deck doesn't have burn-in while sending it's inputs over to the other machine.